 As Marketing/Communications Officer at the Galt Museum & Archives in Lethbridge [2004-2015] I was responsible for the communication of, networking about, and design work around all its goings on.
 I worked in a similar capacity as Head of Public Relations at the Southern Alberta Art Gallery [1992-2003].

 I hold a BFA [Art] from the University of Lethbridge.
 My graphic design work started at the campus newspaper The Meliorist with editorial cartoons and ad design, then as production manager/layout artist.
-I now dabble in wet felting, knitting, illustration, swimming and kayaking, and homesteading.
+I now dabble in illustration, wet felting, knitting, beach combing, swimming and kayaking, and maintaining our victory garden.